 - arthritic conditions

-It can also assist in women’s health issues such as fertility, pregnancy and delivery, and menopause.
+It may also assist in women’s health issues related to menstruation, fertility, pregnancy and menopause.
 Because of Chinese Medicine’s recognition of the powerful effect of the emotions and mental state on the body, acupuncture is also being identified as a beneficial treatment modality to assist in managing stress and emotional disorders.

 Your first visit to our clinic for acupuncture

 When you first visit our clinic, you will be asked to fill out our initial intake form, which will be discussed with you by your practitioner.
 Treatments generally last an hour, and your acupuncturist will conduct a thorough diagnosis, including taking the pulse on both of your arms, and inspecting your tongue.
 If you have any medical reports regarding your condition from your G.P or specialist, feel free to bring them and discuss them with your practitioner to aid in the diagnosis.

 Your individualized treatment will then be conducted, and may involve several treatment methods including acupuncture, massage, cupping and gua sha.
 Many people report a sensation of calmness and relaxation during and after an acupuncture treatment and our practitioners are always happy to tailor their treatments according to your comfort levels.

 Following your treatment, a treatment plan may be discussed, depending on your condition and circumstances.
 Typically for long term or severe issues, up to four or five treatments may be required to evaluate whether acupuncture can be of benefit to you.
 Your therapist will then discuss with you their recommended treatment plan or suggest other possibilities that may be more beneficial.